batuhan-yildiz/azure-databases/setup/create-hub-environment.md

 ```

 💡 Note:
-The Log Analytics workspace allows you to collect telemetry from all workloads centrally.
+The Log Analytics workspace allows you to collect telemetry from all workloads centrally once it is configured.

 ### Step 7: Create private DNS zone